rsyncOSX/RsyncOSXdocs/content/post/UserConfiguration.md

 - either minimum (last 10 lines) or full logging of output from rsync, be carful not logging everything, the log file might be big
 - log file is Documents/rsynclog.txt

-### Number of days

-- Number of days
-  - in Synchronize view tasks older than number of days are marked red

 ### Check data when loading

 - Check data

 The schedule part is refactored.
 Select a configuration and all schedules are listed.
 Schedules can be stopped and deleted.
 Logs can be deleted.
 Logs are stored by configuration and schedule.
 There has been a bug in storing logs which creates more records than necessary.
 By setting check data, RsyncOSX will clean up.
 The check data flag is **not** persistent and have to be set each time.

+### Ssh parameters (global)

+The user can set a selected ssh keypath and identityfile.
+Default values for ssh are `~/.ssh/id_rsa` and portnumber `22`.
+It is not required to set if default values are used.

+- portnumber, which ssh communicates through
+- keypath + identityfile, user selected if other than default

+If global values are set, this is what the ssh parameter within the rsync command looks like.

+`-e  "ssh -i ~/.ssh_rsyncosx/rsyncosx -p NN"` where:

+- `-i` is the ssh keypath and identityfile
+- `-p` is the port number ssh communicates through, default port 22

+If global ssh parameters are set, it applies to **all configurations**.
+It is possible to set other ssh values on each task.

+### Number of days

+Number of days
+- in Synchronize view tasks older than number of days are marked red

 ### Environment

-- Enable environment
+Enable environment

 It is possible to enter an environment variable to the process which executes the synchronize task.
 An example of such is :

 `"SSH_AUTH_SOCK": "/Users/username/.gnupg/S.gpg-agent.ssh"`

-### Halt on error

-If RsyncOSX discover error in output from rsync, operation will terminate if checked.
-Normally this should not be checked.